williamjseim/Godot_Inventory/Docs/ISaveAble.md

 ### Load
 load requires a deserialized object to load the state of the object implementing ISaveAble

 this is a good way to save object that inherit from godot objects since so you can choose what veriables need to be changed and if you have something that inherits from dog that also need to be saved you can make a class that inherits DogState and then use contructor chaining.
-Remember then serializing derived classes enable type name handling and pass that to the (de)serializer as a setting parameter for both serializer and deserializer i recommend [NewtonSoft.Json](https://www.newtonsoft.com/json) for json serialization
+Remember then serializing derived classes enable type name handling and pass that to the (de)serializer as a setting parameter for both serializer and deserializer.
+I recommend [NewtonSoft.Json](https://www.newtonsoft.com/json) for json serialization

 ```C#
 public class Dog : Node2d ISaveAble{